-The following are feature resulting from intrusive igneous activities
+The following are feature resulting from intrusive igneous activities :

 An example of dyke is one that is found in Jos plateau in Nigeria this has been exposed to the surface through erosion.

-A sill is therefore a horizontal sheet of rock that solidifies from magma that has been injected concordantly between bedding planes; they may be of any thickness and extend for many square of kilometers.
-Example of sill is a great Whill sill in great Britain.
+A sill is therefore a horizontal sheet of rock that solidifies from magma that has been injected concordantly between bedding planes; they may be of any thickness and extend for many squares of kilometers.

-Lopoliths these are saucer – shaped features formed beneath the earth’s surface through magma intrusion.
-Lopolith forms great shallow basin when magma solidifies within the crust a good example is bush veld igneous complex of south Africa which is composed of both granite and basic rock.
+Lopolith forms a great shallow basin when magma solidifies within the crust a good example is the bushveld igneous complex of South Africa which is composed of both granite and basic rock.

-The pressure of magma is powerful enough that the overlying strata are forced upward giving laccolith a dome or mushroom like form with generally planar base.
+The pressure of magma is powerful enough that the overlying strata are forced upward giving laccolith a dome or mushroom-like form with a generally planar base.

 Some laccolith can be found in Madagascar and Utah USA where they have been exposed by erosion.